 Notes

-- As a variation, you may add a tablespoon of tomato paste while sauteing the veggies or a cup of fresh chopped tomatoes.
-Serve it with lemon once again.
+- For a variation, you may add a little tomato paste or fresh chopped tomatoes, but always finish with lemon.